-We have seen all the technical details of setting up Jenkins Salesforce that includes configuration of Jenkins and other software requirement.
+We have seen all the technical details of setting up Jenkins Salesforce that includes configuration of Jenkins and another software requirement.

 Let’s see how to process this take the advantage of Salesforce Jenkins.
-As discussed in beginning, it starts with fetching the code in Eclipse.
+As discussed in the beginning, it starts with fetching the code in Eclipse.

-Let’s install eclipse for salesforce to fetch the code and components locally and to select right code and components for deployment.
+Let’s install eclipse for salesforce to fetch the code and components locally and to select the right code and components for deployment.

 Using Eclipse to push code to repository

-1.Add a force.com project by giving correct URL and credentials and download the project data at your local PC.
+1.Add a force.com project by giving the correct URL and credentials and download the project data at your local PC.

 2.Now right click on the project name -> team -> share project

-3.Select GIT from pop up window and click next.
+3.Select GIT from the pop up window and click next.

 4.Select a path (folder) on your system and click create repositoryâ€.
 It will create a local copy of the repository.
 Now finish closing the pop up.
 Now you are ready with a local copy.

 5.Now it’s time to push your code and deploy sfdc components to cloud repository.
 (STEP 2 as per image above)